ryanmr/ryanrampersad.com/content/work-daugherty.md

 #### January 1st, 2017: <small>Week 39</small>

 - It's a new year!
-- Explored the internals of Spring and conditional beans by creating an implementation of "interior authorization", to intercept incoming JWTs in request headers of internal services in a microservice architecture app.
+- Explored the internals of Spring and conditional beans by creating an implementation of "interior authorization", to intercept incoming JWTs in request headers of internal services in a microservice architecture app, and inflate Spring Security information using the intercepted JWT.

 #### December: <small>Week 35</small>